Saint Joseph the Patriarch Church (Batangas): History

-On April 1, 1899, the Filipino Secular priest Juan Gernonimo Luna, a native of the San Jose, was appointed parish priest.
+On April 1, 1899, the Filipino secular priest Juan Gernonimo Luna, a native of the San Jose, was appointed parish priest.
 In 1900 American troops occupied the convento and converted it into a military hospital for some time.
-In 1911 there were no more Filipino priest available in San Jose, a Capuchin friar was called to administer the parish.
+In 1911 there were no more Filipino priests available in San Jose; hence, a Capuchin friar was called to administer the parish.
 From July 1911 to 1915, the Missionaries of the Sacred Heart stayed in San Jose, where they set up a small major seminary.
-The seminary was short-lived for the MSH left the diocese in 1915.
-In 1915 Bishop Giuseppe Petrelli invited the Oblates of St. Joseph, the first Oblates arrived in Manila by ship on August 25, 1915 and took the train to San Jose where they were welcomed with the prolonged ringing of bells.
+The seminary was short-lived for the Missionaries of the Sacred Heart left the diocese in 1915.
+In 1915 Bishop Giuseppe Petrelli invited the Oblates of St. Joseph, the first Oblates arrived in Manila by ship on August 25, 1915, and took the train to San Jose where they were welcomed with the prolonged ringing of bells.
 Since then, they have been in charge of the parish of San Jose.
 Fr.
 Jose Anfossi became the parish priest, with the responsibility also for Cuenca, until his death in August 1921.
 Fr.
 Eugenio Gherlone immediately began the reconstruction of the church.
 His successor Fr.
-Luis Mortera finished the reconstruction of the church, which was beautified by paintings of St. Joseph, Fr.
+Luis Mortera finished the reconstruction of the church, which was beautified by paintings of St. Joseph.
+Fr.
 Luis was also responsible for the setting up the communion rails and lowering the windows for better light and ventilation.

 In 1968 Fr.
-Lucio Aguilar and his parochial vicar Fr, Raymundo G. de La Cruz began a major reconstruction, The leaking roof was repaired, the windows lowered for more ventilation, the altar area and communion rails redecorated, new murals were painted, and was concluded by a blessing on April 26, 1970.
+Lucio Aguilar and his parochial vicar, Fr.
+Raymundo G. de la Cruz, began a major reconstruction.
+The leaking roof was repaired, the windows lowered for more ventilation, the altar area and communion rails redecorated, and new murals painted.
+This was concluded by a blessing on April 26, 1970.

-In 2000, the parish has retaken possession of the convent, which had long been used by the Cursillo movement as venue for its retreats.
+In 2000, the parish retook possession of the convent, which had long been used by the Cursillo movement as a venue for its retreats.
 Fr.
-Rony Alkonga, OSJ began the much needed repair on the roof and ceiling as well as a redesigning of the area to accommodate, among others, a parish museum.
+Rony Alkonga OSJ began the much-needed repair on the roof and ceiling as well as a redesigning of the area to accommodate, among others, a parish museum.
 The church was beautified.
-The adoration chapel, and Jubilee stage were constructed.
+The adoration chapel and Jubilee stage were constructed.
 The altars were restored and additional murals, painted.

 On March 19, 2001, during the term of Rev. Fr.
-Joey Apin, OSJ as parish priest, the church of San Jose was proclaimed by Archbishop Gaudencio Rosales as an Archdiocesan Shrine.
+Joey Apin OSJ as parish priest, the church of San Jose was proclaimed by Archbishop Gaudencio Rosales as an archdiocesan shrine.

+The Church is currently experiencing renovations on its ceiling and the retablo of the main altar which Rev. Fr.
+Servando Sentales initiated during his term as Parish Priest.